 Figure 5D.
 JoVE video editor: indicate the black bar when spoken.

 Here a single-voxel time course of activation is shown, chosen from a voxel at the somatosensory area at the location of the cross-hairs in this image.
 Authors, can you submit each figure panel of figure 5 as a separate image file?
+YES

 LM: Figure 5 E and B. JoVE video editor: 5E appears, then 5B appears alongside it when “location of the cross-hairs” is spoken.